Grapefruit (book): Origins of the event score

 Event scores were developed by a number of artists attending John Cage's experimental music composition classes at the New School for Social Research in New York.
-Whilst Ono did not attend these informal lessons, her husband at the time, Ichiyanagi Toshi (an experimental musician), did, and Toshi and Ono became regulars of Cage's circle of friends by 1959.
+Whilst Ono did not attend these informal lessons, her husband at the time, Toshi Ichiyanagi (an experimental musician), did, and Toshi and Ono became regulars of Cage's circle of friends by 1959.
 Other members of this group included David Tudor, Morton Feldman, Richard Maxfield and Merce Cunningham.
 Invention of the event score is usually credited to George Brecht, but La Monte Young and Yoko Ono are also cited as amongst the first to experiment with the form.
 Both Cage and Brecht were deeply influenced by "Oriental thinking", and Ono found that her Buddhist-inspired work was, almost accidentally, fêted by the emerging New York counterculture as avant-garde.

 Event Scores involve simple actions, ideas, and objects from everyday life recontexualized as performance.
 Event Scores are texts that can be seen as proposal pieces or instructions for actions.
 The idea of the score suggests musicality.
 Like a musical score, Event Scores can be realized by artists other than the original creator and are open to variation and interpretation.